nus-cs2103-AY2021S1/tp/docs/UserGuide.md

        By default, the preferred file name is `zookeepbook.json`.
        There is no need to save manually, though a copy of the current data can be created with the `snap` command.

-**Q**: Can I record the feeding times of a specific animal in any order I prefer?<br>
+**Q**: Can I record the feed times of a specific animal in any order I prefer?<br>
-**A**: The feeding time will be arranged in chronological order regardless of the order entered for easier reference.
+**A**: The feed time will be arranged in chronological order regardless of the order entered for easier reference.

 **Q**: Can I search for animals based on a certain alphabet or half specified keywords?<br>
 **A**: The find feature will only list animals with the exact specified keyword provided.